Three great stories we found on the internet this week.

 A new major book award has launched in the US with a unique jury: 300 incarcerated people.
 Created by Freedom Reads, the National Book Foundation and the Center for Justice Innovation, the competition is a way for those serving sentences “to meaningfully participate in our shared national cultural conversation,” Freedom Reads CEO Reginald Dwayne Betts said in a press release.

-Sign up for the Reasons to be Cheerful newsletter.The finalists are Tess Gunty, Jamil Jan Kochai, Roger Reeves and Imani Perry.
+Our smart, bright, weekly newsletter is the uplift you’ve been looking for.The finalists are Tess Gunty, Jamil Jan Kochai, Roger Reeves and Imani Perry.
 Before the winner is announced in June 2024, incarcerated people will also be able to participate in live discussions and literary readings.

 John J. Lennon, a writer who is serving a life sentence, was involved in planning the award and is serving as a juror.
 “The award just tells us, hey, we can add meaning, it shows us that our word can count too,” Lennon said.